bumbu/svg-pan-zoom/README.md

 `haltEventListeners` specifies which default event listeners should be disabled (in order to avoid conflicts as svg-pan-zoom supports by default panning using touch events).

 `init` is a function that is called when svg-pan-zoom is initialized.
-A object is passed into this function.
+An object is passed into this function.
 Passed object has following attributes:
 * `svgElement` - SVGSVGElement
 * `instance` - svg-pan-zoom public API instance